blesniewski/knm/README.md

 # Readme

-A simple go app for fetching OpenExchangeRates rates for a set of given currencies Some mocked 'crypto exchange functionality' as well
+A simple go app for fetching OpenExchangeRates rates for a set of given currencies.

+Some mocked 'crypto exchange functionality' as well

 ## Usage